How To Grow A Thick Full Beard

 Keep the Neck Line and Cheek Line Clean

-By keeping the neck line and cheek line straight and clean, you’re creating contrast with your skin and beard, making it appear fuller.
+By keeping the neckline and cheek line straight and clean, you’re creating contrast with your skin and beard, making it appear fuller.
 The stray hairs outside of these defined lines will make you look patchy.

-Style your beard with beard balm
+Style your beard with Thickening beard balm

 Summary